 Examine your dog each time you return from a walk in the woods or a field.
-Ticks like to settle between the toes and around the ears on dogs, although they can latch on just about anywhere.
+Ticks like to settle between the toes, around the face and ears, and in the armpits or groin area on dogs, although they can latch on just about anywhere.

-If the tick has already burrowed its head into the dog’s skin, use a pair of tweezers and gently grasp the tick by the head, not the body.
-Pull gently, straight outward (though occasionally vets recommend twisting clockwise).
-Dip it in rubbing alcohol and flush it down the toilet.
+If the tick has already burrowed its head into your dog’s skin, use a pair of tweezers or a tool and gently grasp the tick by the head, not the body.
+Pull straight outward — though occasionally vets recommend twisting clockwise.
+Dip the tick in rubbing alcohol.

 If the head remains in the skin, you may be able to remove it with the tweezers.
 If not, it will likely come out on its own, but you should check with your vet for advice on whether to try to remove it or simply leave it and watch for signs of infection.

-If your dog has had ticks, particularly a severe infestation, you’ll need to thoroughly clean her bedding area.
-Luckily, ticks — unlike fleas— usually don’t spread beyond the dog or her bed, although they do present an obvious danger to other animals and people in the house.
+When your dog has had ticks, particularly a severe infestation, you’ll need to thoroughly clean their bedding area.
+Luckily, ticks, unlike fleas, usually don’t spread beyond the dog or their bed, although they do present an obvious danger to other animals and people in the house.